 A 2015 study conducted by the Mayo Clinic at the Center for Sleep Medicine followed the sleep habits of 150 participants.
 More than 50 percent let their pets stay in their bedroom at night, and they claimed the animals disrupted their sleep.

-Moderate to Heavy Drinkers More Likely to Reach 85 Without Dementia, Study Claims
+Moderate To Heavy Drinkers More Likely To Reach 85 Without Dementia, Study Finds

 Drinking several glasses of wine a day may be good for your health, according to a new study by the University of California San Diego School of Medicine.
 Older adult men who are moderate to heavy drinkers have a better chance of reaching age 85 without getting dementia or experiencing other cognitive problems.